Learning goals

 ## max values : 5603, 5984, 6728, 7454, 11152, 8946

-You can see that the print(img_landsat) command prints a bunch of image properties to the console, including min-max statistics for each band.
+You can see that the print(img_landsat) command prints a couple of image properties or metadata to the console you are already familiar with.

 Metadata